-Previously we had covered the reconstruction of Ancient Egyptian faces.
+Previously, we covered the reconstruction of Ancient Egyptian faces.
 The article showcased how academic work in the field, while guided by empirical evidence, is based on educated appraisements and technological advancements (like CT scanning).
 This time around, we have focused on the facial reconstruction of British people, ranging from a Neolithic dweller of Gibraltar, a Pictish murder victim, to an English king and a Scottish ‘witch’.

 Suffice it to say, these recreations – fueled by archaeology, detailed analysis of subjects, and technology, are supposed to be credible estimations of the facial structures at the end of the day (as opposed to precise representations).